 - Beware of rips.
 Mylar is very durable.
 However, once it punctures, it will rip easily along the puncture line.
 Some experts like to carry a bit of duct tape with them in case they need to repair tears.

 - Add a source of heat.
-If you are hypothermic, your body won’t have heat for the Mylar blanket to reflect back to you.
+If you are hypothermic, your body won’t have heat for the Mylar blanket to reflect.
 You’ll need another source of heat.
 Put something like a heated rock or a flask with hot water next to you.